-- ⅛ teaspoon paprika
+⅛ teaspoon paprika

-- Preheat the broiler, setting the temperature to high.
+- Preheat the broiler, setting the temperature on high.
 Set oven rack in the middle of the oven (this will prevent the mushrooms from scorching under the broiler).
 Line a baking sheet with foil.

 - Spray the mushroom caps with olive oil cooking spray on both sides.
 Broil in the middle of the oven until just tender, about 5 minutes on each side.